developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 ### Default Decoders

 DataWedge decodes all major barcode symbologies.
-Popular formats are enabled by default in all DataWedge Profiles, and are indicated by an (&#42;) in the table below. **To help improve scanning performance, Zebra recommends disabling any Decoders that are not required by the application(s) associated with a given Profile**.
+Popular formats are enabled by default in all DataWedge Profiles (indicated by an &#42;). **To improve scanning performance, Zebra recommends disabling all Decoders not required by the app(s) associated with a given Profile**.

-**Note**: Decoders lacking configurable parameters do not appear in the [Decoder Parameters](#decoderparameters) section later in this guide.
-Others are linked to their corresponding sections.
+**Note**: Decoders lacking configurable parameters do not appear in the [Decoder Parameters section](#decoderparameters).
+Others are linked to their corresponding parameter descriptions.
 <br>

 -----